BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets all enemy models within range.
 Each affected model must take a Courage test, in an order chosen by the caster; if the test is failed then the model must move its maximum Move distance directly away from the caster.
 If a model comes into base contact with the edge of the board, they will immediately stop moving.

-**Channelled** â€“ Courage tests caused by this Magical Power are taken on 3D6, discarding the highest result.
+**Channelled** — Courage tests caused by this Magical Power are taken on 3D6, discarding the highest result.

-#### NATUREâ€™S WRATH
+#### NATURE'S WRATH

 **DURATION: INSTANT**

-*Unleashing the awesome power of nature, the caster causes the ground to shake, gales to blow and rivers to surge â€“ knocking their foes to the ground with tremendous force.*
+*Unleashing the awesome power of nature, the caster causes the ground to shake, gales to blow and rivers to surge — knocking their foes to the ground with tremendous force.*

 This power targets all enemy models within range.
 All enemy models within 6" of the caster are knocked Prone.
-Cavalry models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table â€“ both rider and mount are then knocked Prone.
+Cavalry models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table — both rider and mount are then knocked Prone.

-**Channelled** â€“ All enemy models suffer one Strength 2 hit after being knocked Prone.
+**Channelled** — All enemy models suffer one Strength 2 hit after being knocked Prone.

 #### PANIC STEED